isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>19980005880 - 0104</div>
 </div>
-Raffles Hotel was renowned for parties and banquets at its Ballroom, where guests could enjoy fine dining and dance to music performed by a live band.
-Menu cards from the 1910s showed that the dishes served included clear turtle soup, baked fish in butter gravy, grilled fillet steak, and roasted pheasant.
-In the 1930s, after-dinner dances took place at the Ballroom till midnight from Monday to Saturday.
+Raffles Hotel was renowned for parties and banquets at its ballroom, where guests could enjoy fine dining and dance to music performed by a live band.
+Menu cards from the 1910s show that the dishes served include clear turtle soup, baked fish in butter gravy, grilled fillet steak, and roasted pheasant.
+In the 1930s, after-dinner dances took place at the ballroom till midnight from Monday to Saturday.

 <hr>